Skip to content

 Mental model

-AGH Network has four moving parts:
+AGH Network has six moving parts:

 PartMeaningOperator value